 Sexual harassment is one of the key ethical issues.
-Moreover, discrimination based on race, ethnicity, cultural orientation, unequal pay are common types of practices in businesses.
+Moreover, discrimination based on race, ethnicity, cultural orientation, unequal pay are common practices in businesses.

 In the United States, these types of discrimination are strictly prohibited under federal and state laws.

 This is evident in the research done by the National Conference for Community and Justice.
-It showed that more than 70% of Americans admit the presence of harassment and discrimination in their workplaces.
+It showed that more than 70% of Americans admit harassment and discrimination in their workplaces.

 - Health and Safety